astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 ## What are the Moon’s nodes

-The discovery of cyclical nature of eclipses — both solar and lunar — lead to understanding that the Moon itself follows some cyclical periodic movement.
-And since **every cycle has at least two defining points**, the idea of special moments in time has emerged:
+The discovery of cyclical nature of eclipses — both solar and lunar — has led astronomers to a realisation that the Moon itself follows a certain periodic pattern of movement.
+And since **every cycle has at least two defining points**, an idea of special moments in time has emerged:

 * the **solar eclipse** happens when the Moon is in front of the Sun
 * the **lunar eclipse** is actually trickier…

-… the blood-red Moon was definitely obscured by something yet it’s likely that the ancients didn’t know that it was the Earth itself.
+… the blood-red Moon was definitely obscured by something yet it’s very likely that the ancients didn’t know that it was the Earth itself.

 Hyper jumping to the current time equipped with precise astronomical knowledge, we now know what the nodes are.
 The nodes are the two points where the Moon orbit and the Earth orbit intersect.